 Booster pumps can be particularly handy if you’ve noticed that your home’s ground floor water pressure is significantly lower than the water pressure on an upper floor.
 This is a common issue amongst private well users, as well pumps struggle to defy gravity and send water beyond the ground floor.

 Booster pumps require electricity to operate.
 You can install your pump wherever you see fit on your main water line.
-You may want to install a booster pump before a water filter, such as a reverse osmosis system, if your low water pressure is preventing the system from performing properly.
+You may want to install a booster pump before a drinking water filter, such as a reverse osmosis system, if your low water pressure is preventing the system from performing properly.

 Install a Constant Pressure System